allenlin90/programmingLearning/database/completeGuideToElasticSearch/README.md

 4. When processing reindex for huge amount of documents, we can refer to [reindex documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-reindex.html).

 ## 4.18.
 Defining field aliases
+1. Field names can be changed when reindexing documents.
+2. However, if there are too many documents, it may not be worthy to re-index all of them.
+3. An alternative is to use `field` alias.
+4. Aliases can be used within queries.
+5. Aliases are defined with a field mapping.
+6. A field alias is one of the few examples of mappings that can be updated.
+7. We can change the field that an alias points to by performing a mapping update with a new `path` value.
+8. Aliases can be modified because they don't affect indexing.
+9. It's a query-level construct.
+10. Similar to field aliases, Elasticsearch also supports `index` aliases.
+11. Typically used when dealing with large data volumes.

 ## 4.19.
 Multi-field mappings